ULJ-Yale/qunex/README.md

 * 0.11.0 [connector] Upgraded QC functionality to include scene zipping and to allow time stamping and subject info integration into PNGs
 * 0.11.1 [connector] Resolved QC functionality bug
 * 0.11.2 [library] Resolved GZIP issue with library atlas files
-* 0.11.3 [connector] QC function exit call fix if BOLD missing
+* 0.11.3 [connector] QC command exit call fix if BOLD missing
 * 0.11.4 [connector] Edited names of example batch and mapping files to avoid conflicts
 * 0.11.5 [niutilities] Updated createStudy to use the new example batch and mapping file names
 * 0.11.6 [connector] Made QC functionality more robust to BOLD naming variation